-We model the network as a graph G=(V,E), where V is the set of N nodes (or routers in a multihop wireless network) and E is the set of edges (or wireless links connecting the routers).
-The routing problem is to find paths between a pair of nodes (s,t) such that maximal path diversity can be exploited by the multiple descriptions.
+We model the network as a graph G = (V, E), where V is the set of N nodes (or routers in a multihop wireless network) and E is the set of edges (or wireless links connecting the routers).
+The routing problem is to find paths between a pair of nodes (s, t) such that maximal path diversity can be exploited by the multiple descriptions while introducing suitably selected intermediate wireless error recovery points.

 Before we proceed, let us present some concepts used in our routing solution.
 A path in a graph is formally defined as a chain of vertices such that the consecutive pair of nodes define an edge and in which the terminal vertices are distinct.
-Thus, a path between s and t can be represented as $P{s,t} = \{v_1, \cdots v_l \subseteq V | (v{i+1}, v_i) \in E, \forall i=1,\cdots,(l-1)\}.$
+Thus, a path between s and t can be represented as $P{s,t} = \{v_1, \dots v_l \subseteq V | (v{i+1}, v_i) \in E, \forall i = 1, \dots, (l-1)\}.$

 In a multipath routing scenario, end-to-end transmission delay and path diversity are two critical parameters.
-In the following lemma we explore the relationship between end-to-end transmission delay and multiple paths used in the transmission.
+In the following lemma we explore the relationship between end-to-end transmission delay and the path diversity in multiple paths used in the transmission.

-Lemma 2: End-to-end delay of a multipath route decreases with the increase in link disjointedness in the paths and decrease in node overlaps.
+Lemma 2.
+End-to-end delay of a multipath route decreases with the increase in link disjointedness in the paths and decrease in node overlaps.